 How can I make sure my own profile doesn't have red flags?

 Focus on three things: clear, recent solo photos that show your face and at least one activity, a bio that is positive and specific and gives people something to talk about, and consistency between your photos and who you actually are.
 Tools like TinderProfile.ai can remove the photo quality problem entirely.
-They generate 60-100 authentic-looking images in 10 minutes for £14.
+The Match package generates 60 authentic-looking images in 10 minutes for £23.

 Is a blank bio really that big a deal on dating apps?

 Yes.
 A blank bio removes the single biggest conversation-starter from your profile.
 Matches who would have messaged you have nothing to work with, so they don't.
-Hinge's data shows that profiles with completed prompts and bios generate dramatically more conversations than empty ones.
-Even two specific sentences (a hobby and a question) outperform a blank bio significantly.
+Even two specific sentences, one hobby and one question, give people a far better reason to message you than a blank bio.